 425 Grand Concourse – Passive House on a Grand Scale

-425 Grand Concourse is a joint effort between SWA, Trinity Financial, MBD Community Housing Corporation, Dattner Architects, and Dagher Engineering.
+425 Grand Concourse is a joint effort between SWA, Trinity Financial, MBD Community Housing Corporation, Dattner Architects, Dagher Engineering, and Monadnock Construction.
 Upon completion, it will be one of the largest mixed-use Passive House buildings in the world, and will consist of 270+ housing units, an educational facility, a health clinic, and a cultural space.
 Construction is anticipated to be completed in June 2022.